 Or maybe there’s no hotel gym, but that’s no problem because you got your 15-min bodyweight workout you can in your room.

-Or you have to navigate the shitty choices of airport food, but that’s all good because you now travel with a tasty protein bar that will tide you over so you don’t feel ravenous and make a poor food choice.
+Or you have to travel for work, but you know that you won’t make a poor food choice by eating shitty airport food because you now travel with a tasty protein bar that will tide you over until you arrive.

-These are the real life examples that Matt experienced.
-He shed the pounds at a much slower rate, but most importantly, he’s now equipped with knowledge and developed the skills to keep on making progress long after we’re working together.
+These are the real life examples that Matt experienced along his weight loss journey.
+He might have shed the pounds at a much slower rate, but he has acquired the knowledge and developed the skills to keep on making progress long after we’re done working together.

 Power of Muscle Mass